RebeccaVandeWater/fs-journal/notes/06-mvc.md

 #SECTION - To begin building out a webpage in MVC **BUILD SMALL, TEST SMALL** _Test items line by line to ensure something works and that you understand WHY_
 1. Go to controllers folder
-2. Make a new file, name clearly about what it will be controlling (i.e., PlayersController) (These words will be pascal-cased to show what is a class)
+2. Make a new file, name clearly about what it will be controlling (i.e., PlayersController) (These words will be pascal-cased to show that is a class)
 3. To make sure that the controller is able to be used in other parts of the code (FIRST LINE OF CODE IN FILE):
     - export class PlayersController{
         constructor(){